 Conclusion

-Getting to those $7Ex submenus is the very first step to know what’s wrong with your car.
-It’s important to go through all of the submenus you have.
+Getting to the $7Ex sub-menus is the very first step towards understanding what’s wrong with your car.
+It’s important to go through all of the sub-menus you have and drill down as far as you can.
 At the end of the day, you still want to look for all of the potential issues to turn off that annoying check engine light (or transmission light) off.

-When you receive the code, the problems may be super easy to fix; or may be very complicated.
-Whatever it is, don’t forget to leave a comment below.
-I’ll do the best I can to help!
+once you’ve received the actual code, you’ll know where the actual problem is.
+The problems may be super easy to fix, or could be very complicated.
+Whatever comes up, don’t forget to leave a comment below and I’ll do the best I can to help!

 $7E8: